-The most crucial step to finding your holy grail is to decide what you want to trade and how you want to trade it.
+The most crucial step in finding your holy grail is deciding what you want to trade and how you want to trade it.

 If you prefer the nonstop action of the markets, learn to day trade.
 After all, the financial markets are the best live “video game” available.

-If, like Warren Buffett, you prefer a “life of lethargy,” invest in value stocks.
+If, like Warren Buffett, you prefer a life of “lethargy bordering on sloth,” invest in value stocks.

 If you are fascinated by high-risk story stocks like Silicon Valley venture capitalists, focus on technology and biotech.